thisisnitish/cp-dsa/README.md

 * A list of questions for competitive coding, data strucutres and also for interview prep.

-* This repo specifically focuses on grasping the concept of data structures and algorithms so that data structures becomes easy and programming becomes fun.
+* This repo specifically focuses on grasping the concept of data structures and algorithms so that it becomes easy and programming becomes fun.

 ### Topics Covered
 * Arrays